tldr-pages/tldr/pages/common/gradle.md

 > Gradle is an open source build automation system.
 > More information: <https://gradle.org>.

-- Compile a package:
+- Assemble outputs and run checks:

 `gradle build`

-- Exclude test task:
+- Exclude the `test` task:

 `gradle build -x {{test}}`

-- Run in offline mode to prevent gradle from accessing the network during builds:
+- Run in offline mode to prevent Gradle from accessing the network during build:

 `gradle build --offline`

-- Clear the build directory:
+- Clear the output directory:

 `gradle clean`